mharju/foli/README.md

 ## License

-Copyright © 2015 Mikko Harju
+Copyright © 2016 Taiste Oy

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.